 Kodeclik Blog

-The origin of the cartesian plane is denoted by (0,0).
+The origin of the co-ordinate system is denoted by (0,0).
 All points are specified relative to the origin and have two values.
 These two values are referred to as the x-coordinate and the y-coordinate, respectively.
 Thus, the origin has x-coordinate zero and the y-coordinate as zero as well.
 The x-coordinate is alternatively referred to as the abscissa and the y-coordinate is referred to as simply the ordinate.

-Let us try to locate the point (5,2) on the cartesian plane.
+Let us try to locate the point (5,2) on the coordinate plane.
 We need to move 5 steps to the right (because it is a positive integer) and move 2 steps up (because again it is positive) to find the point, as shown below:

 Thus, the x-coordinate or the abscissa specifies the horizontal distance of your point from the origin and by looking at the sign we can glean whether we need to move right or left from the origin.
 Similarly, the y-coordinate or the ordinate specifies the vertical distance of the point from the origin and the sign indicates whether we should move up or down from the origin.